sheftrip/Character-level-Convolutional-Networks-for-Text-Classification/README.md

 - Dishita Malav 2017A7PS0164P
 - Shefali Tripathi 2017A7PS0139P

-The project is currently being written using Google's Colab.
+*All notebooks uploaded have been written using Google's Colab.
+We would suggest to run them using the same.*

 ## Data Set